WerklundDreamTeam/WerklundDreamTeam.github.io/Math20/Math20.md

-# A Collection Of Materials For Math 20
+# A Collection of Materials for Math 20
 ## Algebra And Number
 ## Trigonometry
 ## Relations and Functions